fastify/fastify/docs/Reference/Routes.md

 ### Custom Log Level
 <a id="custom-log-level"></a>

-It could happen that you need different log levels in your routes; Fastify achieves this in a very straightforward way.
+You might need different log levels in your routes; Fastify achieves this in a very straightforward way.

 You just need to pass the option `logLevel` to the plugin option or the route